Nemomain/SEI-4-b_notes/README.md

 ])
 ```

-The second problem with mentioning  was on the backend, when specifying “def patch”:
+The second problem worth mentioning was on the backend, when specifying “def patch”:

 <img src="bnotes_client/public/prob2.png">